piranha/solovyov.net/src/blog/2021/streaming.md

 <img class="image" alt="voicemeeter image" src="https://vb-audio.com/Voicemeeter/VoicemeeterBananaMixer.jpg">

 Also, I think this is the right place to complain about software as well!
 There is an app for Windows called [VoiceMeeter Banana](https://vb-audio.com/Voicemeeter/banana.htm), which replaces system mixer and allows you to do all the things you want.
 And then silently sits in tray.
-Nothing like that exists for Macos!
+Nothing like that exists for macOS!
 Every article on the web tells you "get a DAW and put a sound through there".
 DAW is something like SoundForge or Cubase or Ableton Live.
 All of them are pretty expensive, eat a lot of memory, have highly cryptic interfaces and are not resident apps.
 Each and every one of them thinks it's the *main* app of your life.
 Ugh.
 GIVE ME BANANA!

 ## Light